KAI KF-21 Boramae: Configuration development and selection

-Following approximately two years of wind tunnel experiments and continued domestic technology development, the C109, jointly proposed by ADD and KAI, was selected in 2018 as the prototype design for the KF-X. The preliminary design was finalized in June 2018, and a critical design review in September 2019, examining 390 technical data sets, confirmed that the KF-X met ROKAF's requirements.
+Following approximately two years of wind tunnel experiments and continued domestic technology development, the C109, jointly proposed by ADD and KAI, was selected in 2018 as the prototype design for the KF-X. The preliminary design was finalised in June 2018, and a critical design review in September 2019, examining 390 technical data sets, confirmed that the KF-X met ROKAF's requirements.
+The specific mandate for high manoeuvrability, low radar cross-section (RCS), and the higher survivability of a twin-engine configuration naturally dictated an airframe shape similar to the F-22 Raptor, as both aircraft were engineered to meet similar stealth-physics and performance benchmarks.
+However, in terms of physical dimensions, the aircraft's footprint is more comparable to the F-35 Lightning II than the larger Raptor.